-The professional course in Theology is a longstanding programme offered to the Christian churches by TCD and to date has solely run in association with the Church of Ireland.
-The original programme was at Diploma level and was subsequently extended to Ordinary and Honours Degree levels.
-In practice, the Ordinary BTh became the normative qualification for ordained ministry in the Church of Ireland.
-The MTh continues the development of the professional course in Theology in line with much current practice worldwide.
+The professional course in Theology is a longstanding programme offered to the Christian churches by TCD and to date has solely run in association worldwide.
 This degree continues and expands the aims of the professional course in Theology which equips professional ministers (lay and ordained) for their role in contemporary society by developing key competencies in the areas of mission and ministry, through appropriate engagement with theology and biblical studies.
 The programme combines a strong academic emphasis which focuses on the foundational sources of Christian belief, namely Scripture and the theological disciplines, with a practice-based model of learning.